 Crews also employed a rock crushing machine that crushed material to be used as topsoil for holes farther down the hill, Pons said, which minimized the hauling of enormous amounts of material up and down the hill.

-"The main thing to note is that we've listened to all of the residents' concerns and addressed [them]," Burnette said.
+"The main thing to note is that we’ve listened to all of the residents’ concerns and addressed [them]," Burnette said.
 "The vast majority of property owners are looking at this as a very positive thing."

 For photos and information about the Canyons Golf Course, visit canyonsresortgolfcourse.com.